ValkyrieStudios/utils/README.md

 ```

 ### array/mapKey(val:Record[], key:string, opts?:{merge?:boolean;filter_fn?:(el:T) => boolean})
-Map a non-primitive object array into an object map by key
+Map a non-primitive object array into an object map by key.

+**Take Note**: The function `array/mapKeyAsMap` has the same behavior as the mapKey function with the sole difference being that it returns a
+**Map** instead of an object.

 ```typescript
 import mapKey from '@valkyriestudios/utils/array/mapKey';
 mapKey([